ajlopez/OStore/README.md

 - 0.0.3 Published, remove added
 - 0.0.4 Published, store.clear
 - 0.0.5 Published, new query and aggregation operators, not documented yet (see test folder)
+- 0.0.6 Published, update with criteria and multi, remove with criteria

 ## To Do

-- Remove item
+- Remove item (done)
 - Browser support
-- Dog fooding in a project
+- Dog fooding in a project (Done)

 ## Inception